MUmarJ/cs402/Readme.md

 Execution Time for P2 = (1 \* 10^9 \* 0.75) / (3.0\*10^9) = 0.25s

-This fallacy is false, as the term implies.
+This is indeed, a fallacy.
 P2 is quite a lot faster than P1.

 ##### 1.12.2 Another fallacy is to consider that the processor executing the largest number of instructions will need a larger CPU time.
 Considering that processor P1 is executing a sequence of 1.0E9 instructions and that the CPI of processors P1 and P2 do not change, determine the number of instructions that P2 can execute in the same time that P1 needs to execute 1.0E9 instructions.